2,5-Dimethoxy-4-amylamphetamine: Pharmacodynamics

-DOAM has been found to be a moderate-efficacy partial agonist of the serotonin 5-HT_{2A} receptor.
-It also shows lower affinity for the serotonin 5-HT_{2C} receptor, whereas it has very low affinity for the serotonin 5-HT_{1A} receptor.
-The drug is inactive as an agonist of the serotonin 5-HT_{2B} receptor.
+DOAM has been found to be a moderate- to high-efficacy partial agonist of the serotonin 5-HT_{2A} receptor.
+It also shows lower affinity for the serotonin 5-HT_{2B} and 5-HT_{2C} receptors, whereas it has very low affinity for the serotonin 5-HT_{1A} receptor.
+The drug is a full agonist of the serotonin 5-HT_{2B} and 5-HT_{2C} receptors.
+It is most potent as a serotonin 5-HT_{2C} receptor agonist, whereas it shows far lower potency as an agonist of the serotonin 5-HT_{2B} receptor than as an agonist of the serotonin 5-HT_{2A} and 5-HT_{2C} receptors.
 DOAM shows very low potency as a human trace amine-associated receptor 1 (TAAR1) agonist.
 It does not bind to the monoamine transporters.
+Other receptor interactions have also been described.

-DOAM fails to substitute for DOM in rodent drug discrimination tests, producing up to 35% responding followed up behavioral disruption at higher doses.
+The drug produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
+However, it produces only a weak head-twitch response and is less potent and much less efficacious than DOM in this regard.
+In addition, DOAM fails to substitute for DOM in rodent drug discrimination tests, producing up to 35% responding followed up behavioral disruption at higher doses.
 It was also unable to antagonize the DOM stimulus at the assessed doses, and behavioral disruption at higher doses prevented further assessment.
+Other effects of DOAM in rodents include hyperlocomotion at lower doses, hypolocomotion at higher doses, and hypothermia at higher doses.

 As the 4-alkyl chain length in DOx is increased from shorter homologues such as DOM, DOET and DOPR which are all potent hallucinogens, the serotonin 5-HT_{2} receptor binding affinity increases, rising to a maximum with DOHx before falling again with even longer chains.
-Compounds with sufficiently long chains, such as DOAM, or with bulky groups such as DOTB, fail to produce full psychedelic-like effects in animals and/or humans.
-These findings suggest that such compounds may act as low-efficacy partial agonists or antagonists of the serotonin 5-HT_{2A} receptor.
+Compounds with sufficiently long chains, such as DOAM, or with bulky groups such as DOTB, have reduced or absent psychedelic-type effects in animals and/or humans, suggesting that they may have reduced agonistic activity at the serotonin 5-HT_{2A} receptor.

+Chemistry

+Synthesis

+The chemical synthesis of DOAM has been described.

+Analogues

+Analogues of DOAM include 2,5-dimethoxyamphetamine (2,5-DMA), DOM, DOET, DOPR, DOBU, and DOHx, among others.

+History

+DOAM was first described in the scientific literature by Alexander Shulgin and colleagues in 1975.
+Subsequently, it was described in greater detail by Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).